josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 - Navigate to the AdventureWorks README page (<https://github.com/Microsoft/MCW-Big-data-and-visualization/blob/master/Hands-on%20lab/lab-files/BigDataTravel/README.md>), and deploy a web app to Azure using an ARM template

-- Provide your ML API details, which was captured during the Machine Learning model deployment exercise
+- Provide your ML API details, which was captured during the Machine Learning model deployment exercise.

-- Enter your DarkSky API key as part of the deployment process
+- Enter your DarkSky API key as part of the deployment process.

 _Exit criteria_:

-- You are able to successfully navigate to the deployed web app, and test various airport connections to view weather and delay prediction details
+- You are able to successfully navigate to the deployed web app, and test various airport connections to view weather and delay prediction details.

 ## After the hands-on lab